MennovH/HomeAssistant/README.md

 # CloudflareDDNS
-Home Assistant addon for Cloudflare DDNS.
+Home Assistant add-on for Cloudflare DDNS.
 Automatically update your A records via Home Assistant, every x minutes.
-The addon uses the Cloudflare API possibilities, which are free to use.
+The add-on uses the Cloudflare API possibilities, which are free to use.
-Using this addon as extension to Nginx Proxy Manager, provides an easy way to circumvent the need of add-ons like DuckDNS, so you would be able to use your own domain names.
+Using this add-on as extension to Nginx Proxy Manager, provides an easy way to circumvent the need of add-ons like DuckDNS, so you would be able to use your own domain names.
 Even for your Home Assistant.

 ## Prerequisites
 - Home Assistant Supervisor